divijghose/firedrake/Firedrake-meeting-2025-04-23.md

 * Roll docs build into standard workflow to allow different "main" and "release" website pages with appropriate content/warnings.
 * Don't allow any merges into release with `TODO` comments.
 * Dev install is now slightly more involved, but makes sure we use the `petsc4py` from the local PETSc repo, not pypi.
+* `firedrake-zenodo` has been updated but is mostly untested.
+We might have to debug this the first time someone wants a record after release.
+* FAQ and policies for release procedure reviewed and approved.
+* Last dependencies to be released: FIAT and UFL.

 ### PB: Mixed dual interpolation